SummaryRead the full fact sheet

-- cycles may become longer, shorter or totally irregular
+- period cycles may become longer, shorter or totally irregular

 - bleeding may become lighter

-- bleeding may become unpredictable and heavy (seek advice from your doctor).
+- bleeding may become unpredictable and heavy (get advice from your doctor).

-Eventually, your hormone levels will fall to a point where your ovaries stop releasing eggs, your menstruation (periods) cease altogether and the menopause is reached.
+Eventually, your hormone levels will fall to a point where your ovaries stop releasing eggs, your periods stop and menopause is reached.

-Although fertility after the age of 45 is low, you still need to use contraception to prevent pregnancy (even if only barrier contraception such as male condoms), until you have had one year without a natural period if you’re over 50 years old, or two years without a natural period if you’re under 50.
+Although fertility after the age of 45 is low, you still need to use contraception to prevent pregnancy.
+Its recommended to continue contraception until you have had one year without a natural period if you’re over 50 years old, or two years without a natural period if you’re under 50.

-Some of the symptoms that women may experience include:
+Some of the symptoms women may have include: